decorative

 SFIS launched an Undergraduate Research Fellows program in Fall 2017, designed to give undergraduate students a chance to engage in research projects on science & society topics, working closely with SFIS faculty mentors.

 Engaging in research projects as an undergraduate is a great way to broaden your ASU experience.
-You’ll get the chance to develop critical skills in how to gather reliable data, how to analyze this information, and how to present your findings to others in a clear and compelling way.
+You’ll get the chance to be part of a research team, develop critical skills in how to gather reliable data, how to analyze this information, and how to present your findings to others in a clear and compelling way.
 These skills can prove very useful in the workplace.
 Research experience can also help you decide whether you’re interested in graduate school – and, if you are, it can significantly increase your chances of getting accepted.

 Students participating in the SFIS undergraduate research program can apply to receive a stipend ($1200 per semester) or to receive research credit (2 credits per semester).
-You will be expected to spend 5-7 hours per week as a Research Fellow, including attending a weekly meeting with your faculty mentor and You will also be expected to present your research at an end-of-semester symposium.
-Subject to student interest and faculty approval, students may participate in this program over multiple semesters.
+You will be expected to meet the following expectations:

-The second round of Fall 2023 research program applications will be open on August 31st, with a closing date of Thursday September 7th at 9am.
-These research projects will ideally start the week of September 18th, 2023.
-If you would like to apply for a research position, please complete the online application
+Applications for the Fall 2024 research program will be open from August 2, with a closing date of Friday August 9 at 11:59pm.
+Spring research projects will ideally start the week of August 19th.
+If you would like to apply for a research position, please complete the online application.

 For questions, please contact Elisha Thompson ([email protected]).